harness/developer-hub/docs/continuous-integration/use-ci/set-up-test-intelligence/code-coverage.md

 </details>

-## Publish code coverage reports to the Artifacts tab
+## View code coverage reports on the Artifacts tab

 You can use [Drone plugins](../use-drone-plugins/explore-ci-plugins.md) to view code coverage reports on the **Artifacts** tab on the [Build details page](../viewing-builds.md).